de Branges spaces on compact Riemann surfaces and a Beurling-Lax type theorem

-Here $\Phi_y$ is the poles-evaluation operator associated to $y$ up to derivatives of the poles order minus one, $\sigma$ is equal to $\mathbf{A}$ up to blocks permutation corresponding to conjugate poles and we denote the permutation matrix corresponding to a real meromorphic function $y$ by $\Per{y}$. \end{pf}
+Moreover, the matrix $\sigma_y$ is equal to $-\mathbf{A}_y$ (defined in \eqref{lblAmatrix}) up to the blocks permutation corresponding to conjugate poles of a real meromorphic function $y$ and up to the signs associated to each boundary component, see Remark \ref{T0}.
+We denote the corresponding signed permutation matrix by